Dženana Vucic

 Dženana Vucic is a Bosnian-Australian writer, poet and essayist.
 She (Note: Vucic uses she/her and they/them pronouns.
-This article uses she/her pronouns for consistency.) is a regular contributor to numerous Australian literary journals including Cordite Poetry Review, Kill Your Darlings and Overland, and has also contributed to the Australian Multilingual Writing Project, Rabbit and Meanjin.
-At various stages, Vucic has lived in Glasgow, Berlin, Konjic and Melbourne.
+This article uses she/her pronouns for consistency.) is a contributor to Australian literary journals including Cordite Poetry Review, Kill Your Darlings, Overland, the Australian Multilingual Writing Project, Rabbit Poetry, Meanjin, Red Room Poetry and Sydney Review of Books.
+Vucic has lived in Glasgow, Berlin, Konjic and Melbourne.

 Early life

-Vucic was born in Bosnia and Herzegovina to a Bosnian Muslim (Bosniak) family.
+Vucic was born in Bosnia and Herzegovina to a Bosniak family.
 As a child, she emigrated to Australia as a refugee during the Bosnian War of 1992–1995, along with her mother and sister.
-She has written extensively about her experiences with her family around this time, particularly regarding her family switching from speaking Bosnian to speaking English after migrating to Australia.
+She has written extensively about her experiences with her family around this time, particularly regarding switching from speaking Bosnian to English after migrating to Australia.

 Education

-Vucic was awarded a PhD in English Literature from the University of Glasgow.
+Vucic was awarded a PhD in English literature from the University of Glasgow.

+Career

+She was selected for Kill Your Darlings' New Critic Program in 2023.
+As of September 2025, she is the reviews editor at Cordite Poetry Review.
+She received the 2025 Red Room Fellowship.
+Her first poetry collection, after war, was released in 2026.
+She is the fiction editor at SAND.